comradequinn/gen/README.md

 # find all files in the current workspace and concatenate them into a single string
 WORKSPACE="$(find . -name "*.go" | paste -s -d ",")"
 # attach the files to the prompt
-gen -n -f "$WORKSPACE" "create a table of file names and a very brief content summary for these files"
+gen -f "$WORKSPACE" "create a table of file names and a very brief content summary for these files"
 ```

 When run on the `gen` repo, the above will produce something similar to the below.